 As Rachel Murray from the writing services reviews site Writing Judge puts it, “There are many factors that influence how successful you are as an online learner.
 Sometimes, online studies can lead you to unexpected results.
 But whatever your case may be, remember that you can influence some of these factors.”

 One of these is your learning environment.
 Without an appropriate environment, you could end up wasting your time as you won’t be able to study correctly.
-Numerous distractions, an uncomfortable desk or chair, and even simply bad lighting can ruin everything for you.
+Numerous distractions, an uncomfortable desk or chair, and even simply lousy lighting can ruin everything for you.
 Here are some tips on how you can set up an appropriate environment for your studies:

 - Choose a quiet place where no family members will distract you.

 - Buy a comfortable desk and chair.
 Set up good lighting.

-- Get rid of distractions like your smartphone and other gadgets that could turn your attention away from your studies.
+- Get rid of distractions like your smartphone and other gadgets that could distract your attention from your studies.

 - Avoid surfing the Internet absentmindedly or using social media when studying.

 All in all, online education can definitely be of great benefit to anyone who wants to try it.
-The only challenge you may face is the absence of certain conditions that will enable you to perform well as an online learner.
+The only challenge you may face is the absence of specific conditions that will enable you to perform well as an online learner.
 Hence, use the tips in this article to help you better understand how online education works.
 They will help you understand how you can use it to enrich yourself with valuable knowledge and learn new skills.

 Anna is a specialist in different types of writing.
 She graduated from the Interpreters Department, but creative writing became her favourite type of work.
-Now she improves her skills while working for the high ratings good writing websites working with the content of any type, but, mainly, assisting a lot of students all over the world.
-Always she does her best in the posts and articles.
+Now she is improving her skills while working for the high ratings of good writing websites working with the content of any type, but mainly assisting many students worldwide.
+She always does her best in posts and articles.
 She also has training and helps and basic writing tips for students all over the world.